-High GDF-15 levels are robustly associated with increased risk of venous thromboembolism
+High GDF-15 levels are robustly associated with an increased risk of VTE.

-Mendelian randomization reveals that GDF-15 is a risk maker rather than a causal risk factor for venous thromboembolism
+MR reveals that GDF-15 is a risk marker rather than a causal risk factor for VTE.

 Growth differentiation factor 15 (GDF-15), a marker of inflammation and oxidative stress, has emerged as a biomarker for arterial cardiovascular disease.
 However, the association between GDF-15 and venous thromboembolism (VTE) remains uncertain.
-We therefore investigated the association between plasma GDF-15 levels and future risk of incident VTE, and explored the potential of a causal association using Mendelian randomization (MR).
+We therefore investigated the association between plasma GDF-15 levels and future risk of incident VTE and explored the potential of a causal association using Mendelian randomization (MR).
 We conducted a population-based nested case-control study comprising 416 VTE patients and 848 age- and sex-matched controls derived from the Tromsø Study.
 Logistic regression was used to calculate odds ratios (ORs) for VTE across GDF-15 quartiles.
 For the MR, we used data from the International Network on Venous Thrombosis (INVENT) consortium to examine whether single nucleotide polymorphisms (SNPs) associated with GDF-15 levels with genome-wide significance were related to VTE.
-We found that the ORs for VTE increased across GDF-15 quartiles (P for trend=0.002).
-Subjects with GDF-15 values in the highest quartile (≥358 pg/mL) had an OR for VTE of 2.05 (95% confidence intervals 1.37-3.08) compared with those with GDF-15 in the lowest quartile (<200 pg/mL) in the age- and sex-adjusted model.
-ORs remained essentially the same after further adjustment for body mass index, smoking, hormone therapy, physical activity and C-reactive protein.
-Similar results were obtained for provoked/unprovoked events, deep vein thrombosis and pulmonary embolism.
+We found that the ORs for VTE increased across GDF-15 quartiles (Ptrend = .002).
+Participants with GDF-15 values in the highest quartile (≥358 pg/mL) had an OR for VTE of 2.05 (95% confidence interval, 1.37-3.08) compared with those with GDF-15 in the lowest quartile (<200 pg/mL) in the age- and sex-adjusted model.
+ORs remained essentially the same after further adjustment for body mass index, smoking, hormone therapy, physical activity, and C-reactive protein.
+Similar results were obtained for provoked/unprovoked events, deep vein thrombosis, and pulmonary embolism.
 GDF-15 levels, as predicted by the SNPs, were not associated with VTE in MR. Our results indicate that high GDF-15 levels are associated with increased risk of VTE, but MR suggests that this association is not causal.